 What We Do

-We work to ensure that the documented costs of climate-related damage are not unfairly shifted onto Wisconsin taxpayers and local governments.
+We work with communities to address the documented costs of climate-related damage so they aren’t unfairly shifted onto Wisconsin taxpayers and local governments.

 Research and Public Information